 Deutch's sleek bob—by hairstylist Tracey Cunningham—emulates old-Hollywood glamour, but we can't take our eyes off her eye-popping deep auburn hue.

 Going Red on Brunette

 Looking for something not as permanent as a full dye?
-Overtone makes a great Red For Brown Hair Coloring Conditioner for a low-commitment look that washes out in a few days.
-While this particular set is currently on backorder, the Red for Brown Hair Daily Conditioner ($18) is still available to help maintain any existing color.
+Overtone makes a great Red For Brown Hair Coloring Conditioner for a low-commitment look that lasts for a few washes.
+While this particular set is often on backorder, the Red for Brown Hair Daily Conditioner ($18) is also available to help maintain any existing color.

 Kehlani found the perfect shade of red velvet.
 Plus, her tousled bob is another win in our book.

 Julianne Moore stunned on the 2013 SAG Awards red carpet in this sleek, side-swept look.
 Known for creating iconic hair colors, stylist Serge Normant works on the likes of Moore and Julia Roberts.
 Moore regularly rocks a toned-down dark red color we'll be emulating ASAP.

 I mean, these curls are almost impossibly beautiful, plus the dark red color has us even more in love.
 To keep hair moisturized, apply an at-home treatment mask once a week.

 Madeline Brewer's Velvety Waves